-Gravity Forms is a premium plugin that lets you manage, distribute and connect your forms on your WordPress site.
+Gravity Forms is one of the best WordPress form plugins available today.
+It lets you manage, distribute and connect your forms on your WordPress site.
 I’ve been using it for a few years now across multiple sites, and in that time, the plugin has continued to add new features and expand what you can do with it.
 For simple forms, it tends to be a bit overkill.
 But for anything beyond that it’s a great choice.
 In this article will go over how to use Gravity Forms, and what it is best used for.

 Inside Gravity Forms

 Gravity Forms takes cares of forms from completion to submissions to notifications.
 It has a drag and drop interface for creating forms with a lot of fields to chose from.
 Fields like address, email, name, file upload, drop-downs, CAPTCHA, and a lot more.
 Just take the field you want, slide it over to the form editor, and customize its value.
 Gravity Forms also allows you to set up conditional logic so that certain fields are only shown to users if, for instance, a certain option from a drop-down menu is selected.
 This is useful for more complex form trees.

 You can add the form to your site using a shortcode or function call, meaning you can include it on individual posts and pages, or built within your template.
 There is also an included widget if you want to attach your form to a sidebar.